Comments

 Edd Cartier contributed 16 black-and-white illustrations of aliens, which were colorized for the book, with Dave Kyle writing a story about an “Interstellar Zoo” to describe them.
 The native of Jupiter’s moon Callisto looks remarkably like Chewbacca and is just slightly taller at nine feet.

 Travelers reverses this norm.
 ESHBACH lists it as having a true second printing, but the boards and the paper seem identical.
 Only the cover has changed.
-For no obvious reason, Greenberg used a Ric Binkley painting to create an entirely new front cover to go along with the new back cover enhanced to list 20[!] new titles released since the first edition.
+For no obvious reason, Greenberg used a Ric Binkley painting to create an entirely new front cover to go along with the new back panel enhanced to list 20[!] new titles released since the first edition.
 Despite being stuck with a blue one-color overlay, again presumably to save money, the astronauts facing off toward eternity strike these modern eyes as much more intriguing than the stereotypical green aliens on a red and black background that Kyle took from Cartier’s illustrations for the first printing.
 This is the only time in Gnome history that a totally different variant cover was produced for the standard trade market.
 The other variant cover, on Murray Leinster’s The Forgotten Planet, is its own unique story.

 Or is it?
 In 1979, collector and dealer Robert Weinberg bought a huge closet-full of leftover Gnome art and dust jackets from Greenberg.
 Reminiscing decades later, he wrote that Greenberg told him that he had an alternate cover done for Travelers because – just as with Forgotten – librarians thought the original was “too garish.”
 In retrospect, this seems unlikely.
 For one thing, if the first printing of 5000 copies sold out, presumably libraries weren’t being overly squeamish.
 For another, during that period Gnome printed jackets that were equally garish and no complaints are recorded.
-For a third, not a single newspaper reference before an impossible 1957 comes from a library buying the book that could be the time the second edition was released.
+For a third, not a single newspaper reference before an impossible 1957 comes from a library buying the book that could be from the time the second edition was released.

 When exactly was that?
 That’s not an easy question either.
 The ISFDB gives the date as 1953.
 KEMP and CHALKER give 1955.
 That can’t be right: the titles listed on the rear cover only go through Second Foundation, from May 1953.
 The Robot and the Man was published as a new title in March 1953 with this back panel and the second printing of Journey to Infinity also uses it, marking them as a set certainly released together.
 What shakes to the core any certainty I might have is that my copy has a previous owner’s inscription of May 1952.
 That’s utterly impossible.
 Possible solutions are that the dust jacket was taken from another copy or that the owner meant 1953 or that time travel was involved.
 Dating Gnome releases gives me the fantods.